-Upon conceiving the series I quickly became focused by the idea of creating images we have never seen, rather than creating a synthetic version of the many real birth images shared on social media today.
+Upon conceiving the series I quickly became focused by the idea of creating images we have never seen, rather than creating a synthetic version of the many real births shared on social media today.
 I was not interested in fooling people with fake images of birth.
 I wanted to create realistic but polished scenes, like movie-stills, that were evidently obscure and historic and not to be confused with birth documentary genre.
-I wanted to create scenes we have lacked the opportunity to witness, either because the nature of the scene is taboo, unusual, or simply obscured by the focus on an overly dramatic, inaccurate or overly-medicalised depiction of birth we see in mainstream TV, movies etc.
+I wanted to picture that which we have lacked the opportunity to witness, either because the nature of the scene is taboo, unusual, or simply obscured by the focus on an overly dramatic, inaccurate or overly-medicalised depiction of birth we see in mainstream TV, movies etc.

 In this sense, three iconic figures: the Virgin Mary, Calamity Jane and and Queen Elizabeth II, became powerful opportunities to picture birth in a way we have never seen, or perhaps dared to ask for.
 In ‘The Creation of Man’ we experience the primal power of a birthing Virgin Mary in the physical act of crowning Christ, whilst in ‘Royal Blood’ we witness the homebirth of Queen Elizabeth II in 1964 to Prince Edward, which broke four traditions in Royal history.
 In ‘Born of Calamity’ we see birth in a chaotic Wild West town - but symbolically - within the female space it always traditionally once was, co-existing against the outer separate masculine world.

 The series is informed by the works of influential and polemical birth writers, and also brings to visual life stories and metaphors from important birth literature.
 ‘Ejection Reflex’ refers to the term ‘fetal ejection reflex’ coined by Niles Newton in the 60s, the natural phenomenon where a baby comes without forcible pushing yet is little seen in modern maternity wards.
 A glass Cube in an urban landscape is a metaphor for birth writer Michel Odent’s term in 'Salle Sauvage' (primitive room), and a famous 1911 London scene of Dr. Grantly Dick-Read, previously only known as a passage in a book, is brought to life in 'The Whitechapel Woman'.